Day 16 consisted of one long and steady climb to the top of the Gerlitzen, a peak that we had seen ahead of us for the last few days.

 We spent a very pleasant evening on the sunny hotel terrace, drinking beers and eating the great food served there, before retiring to our room that resembled a ship’s cabin for an excellent night’s sleep (uninterrupted by a gurgling shower).

 The following morning, we said goodbye to the two Austrian ladies who were heading home to Vienna.
-One of them warned us that we were in for a surprise in Velden later that day, which she called Austria’s Caribbean.
+One of them warned us that we were in for a surprise later that day in Velden, which she called Austria’s Caribbean.
 It would be like nothing we had seen so far, she said.

 The day was sunny and pleasantly warm, without any of the mugginess experienced on our first days on the trail.
 The way out of Ossiach led us through the beautiful abbey buildings (which housed a music academy and a hotel), before following the trail that we had taken along the lake to the town the day before as far as Rappitsch.
 There, we headed up into a steep gorge to the Tauernteich pond 300 metres above Ossiach.
 It was a very steep climb over rocks, with stairways, bridges and fixed cables at times.
 But the babbling stream and countless waterfalls actually made it quite pleasant.